aws-amplify/docs/docs/guides/functions/integrating-dynamodb-with-lambda.md

 Your function and database are now ready to use!

+To learn how to interact with DynamoDB from Lambda, check out [Calling DynamoDB from Lambda in Node.js](~/guides/functions/dynamodb-from-js-lambda.md).

 ### Creating a new DynamoDB Database and integrate with an existing Lambda function

 First, create the database using the __storage__ category: